6 Best Places for Fly Fishing In North Carolina

 raven fork

-You will find large brown trout, rainbow trout, and brook trout in this river, along with Donaldson strain rainbow trout, and palomino trout too.
-The state record brook trout of 7lbs was caught there, so you best be on your game for a big fish.
+Here, you’ll find large brown, rainbow, and brook trout, along with Donaldson strain rainbow trout, and palomino trout.
+The state record brook trout, weighing in at a whopping 7lbs, was caught here, so gear up for a big catch.

-On the map below, you will find a great place to park right next to this amazing section of river.
+Refer to the map below for a convenient parking spot right next to this prime section of the river.

 • Hoppers